AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_mute.md

 Authorization: Bearer ${YourAppToken}
 ```

-In order to improve the security of the project, Agora uses a token (dynamic key) to authenticate users before they log into the chat system.
+In order to improve the security of the project, Agora uses a token (dynamic key) to authenticate users before they log in to the chat system.
 The Agora Chat RESTful API only supports authenticating users using app tokens.
 For details, see [Authentication using App Token](./generate_app_tokens?platform=RESTful).

 ## Muting a chat group member